NEW WORKS BY GABE BC

 Artist Talk with Gabe BC: Sep.
 14: 6:30pm

-Conflicted Artist Walkthrough in collaboration with Artis: Sep.
+Conflicted Artist Talk in collaboration with Artis: Sep.
 28: 6:30pm

 We are thrilled to announce the opening of Purgatory, New Works by Gabe BC (Gabriel Barcia-Colombo) and Conflicted, an international group exhibition featuring work by Hadas Amster, Orit Ben Shitrit, Jude Griebel, Merav Kamel & Halil Balabin, David Krippendorff, Cal Lane, İrfan Önürmen, Ruth Patir, Alexander Polzin, Viktor Popović, Abed Elmajid Shalabi, and Patricia Waller, representing Canada, Chile, Croatia, England, Germany, Israel, Italy, Morocco, Palestine, and Turkey.
 This pair of exhibitions poses numerous questions about life during a time of escalating global tensions amidst the rapid growth of new and unpredictable technologies.